KostaKat/KostaKat/README.md

 **Feb 2022 – Present**
 Mentored over 100 students in computer science disciplines, emphasizing foundational programming and data structure skills, while providing personalized learning strategies.

-- Designed and implemented a Discord server with a custom bot for the Math and Computer Science tutoring centers, facilitating session logging and automated notifications.
+- Led the implementation of Discord for the Math and Computer Science tutoring centers, developing a custom bot for session logging and automated notifications, enhancing operational efficiency and accessibility for students.
 - Enhanced the students' theoretical and practical understanding of algorithms, MIPS, Java, and C++.

 ---